Frequently Asked Questions

 What equipment do you use?

 Equipment choice is subjective.
 Solution Room Studios utilizes, what we consider to be, the best recording equipment available.
-Many years of trial and error in search of the most minuscule quality gains in an effort to obtain the highest quality level and perfect sound is a never-ending process (long-time member of GearSlutz under user name solutionroom).
+Many years of trial and error in search of the smallest of quality gains in an effort to obtain the highest quality level and perfect sound is a never-ending process (long-time member of GearSlutz under user name solutionroom).
 See the Equipment & Studio pages for further information.
 In addition to this, we have several drum sets, many snare drums and a myriad of percussion instruments to draw from.
 The most important thing is... the final product.
 We believe in the "keep it simple" theory, but rest assured, if a better sound can be obtained, it will happen.
-The signal chain is always kept short and of the highest quality.
+The signal chain is always of the highest quality.
 The main studio has been professionally and meticulously designed and built to obtain an acoustically superior recorded product.